deckhouse/virtualization/docs/USER_GUIDE.md

   # ... other VM settings ...
   gpuDevices:
     - name: gpu0
-      deviceClassName: nvidia-h100
+      gpuClassName: nvidia-h100
 ```

 The `name` field must be unique within `.spec.gpuDevices` and can contain up to 59 DNS-label characters.
-The `deviceClassName` field must be the name of an existing DRA `DeviceClass` that selects the GPU to attach.
+The `gpuClassName` field must be the name of an existing `GPUClass` that selects the GPU to attach.

 Changing `.spec.gpuDevices` requires restarting the virtual machine to apply the new configuration.